Ovulation Pregnancy Calculator

 The Mathematical Formula: Luteal Phase & Naegele's Rule

-The mechanics behind our best days to get pregnant calculator rely on deeply established biological constants.
+The mechanics behind our pregnancy calculator rely on deeply established biological constants.
 Here is how the medical math works:

 The Luteal Phase Subtraction Logic